dacooderr/OptiLock-/README.md

 This modification is aimed at lowing the graphics settings as much as possible while keeping the <ins>competitive integrity</ins> for ranked play.
-I aims to update as *little as possible* and only when necessary.
+It aims to update as *little as possible* and only when necessary.
 If you have any suggestions or concerns about this to help improve the config for this idea, please join the [OptiLock Discord](https://discord.gg/hkmmVHnVVT).

 To either request support or contribute findings to the project, our Discord Server can be found [here](https://discord.gg/hkmmVHnVVT).